 - Minimalist set with the most helpful hex sizes

 - Helpful for quick fixes and adjustments

 - Lacks some key elements, like a chain tool or open wrench

 - Long-distance riders may not feel fully prepared with just this tool

 Check Price at BackcountryCheck Price at Competitive Cyclist

 Most Minimalist: Topeak Mini 6 Multitool

-In their Mini 6 ($11), Topeak pared down to the essential six tools for roadside maintenance.
-The tool provides five hex keys, ranging from 2 mm to 6 mm, and a Phillips-head screwdriver.
+In its Mini 6 ($11), Topeak pared down to the essential six tools for roadside maintenance.
+The tool provides five hex keys, ranging from 2 to 6 mm, and a Phillips-head screwdriver.

 A more risk-averse rider might choose to go with a bulkier multitool.
 However, for a minimalist rider, this lightweight tool is the perfect pick for your on-the-go maintenance.

 The foldout design of the Mini 6 keeps it super compact, as it takes up less than 3 cubic inches.
 The tool can easily fit into the smallest of spaces, which makes it ideal for both convenient storage and repairs in those hard-to-reach spots on your bike.